tameya-w/osticket-prereqs/README.md

 </p>

 <h1>osTicket Help Desk Deployment on Azure Virtual Machine</h1>
 This tutorial will outline the prerequisites and installation steps of the open-source help desk ticketing system osTicket.
-The setup includes configuring IIS (Internet Information Services), PHP (Hypertext PreProcessor), MySQL (My Structured Query Language), and osTicket installation.
+The setup includes configuring IIS, PHP, MySQL, and osTicket installation.
 Upon completion of this tutorial we will have a working ticketing system and an understanding of each part of ticketing systems, including: ticket properties, SLAs (service level agreements), departments, permissions, and users.  <br />

 <h2>Environments and Technologies Used</h2>